CRBS/etphantomutil/README.rst

         :alt: Dependencies

-A set of utilities to run ET-SPEC (formerly known as Etphantom)
+A set of utilities to run ET-SPEC/Etphantom **(NOT INCLUDED IN THIS REPOSITORY)** from the command line

-from the command line **THIS CODES DEPENDS ON ET-SPEC application which is NOT part of this repository see note below**
+**THIS CODES DEPENDS ON ET-SPEC application which is NOT part of this repository see this note**

 **NOTE:** This package does **NOT** include **ET-SPEC**.
 For a copy of **ET-SPEC** send an email to etspec@ncmir.ucsd.edu